MustaphaMiah/Revision-/NOTES.md

 Not only can you shift elements off of the beginning of an array, you can also unshift elements to the beginning of an array i.e. add elements in front of the array.

 .unshift() works exactly like .push(), but instead of adding the element at the end of the array, unshift() adds the element at the beginning of the array.

+#### Write Reusable JavaScript with Functions
+In JavaScript, we can divide up our code into reusable parts called functions.

+Here's an example of a function:

+function functionName() {
+  console.log("Hello World");
+}
+You can call or invoke this function by using its name followed by parentheses, like this: functionName(); Each time the function is called it will print out the message "Hello World" on the dev console.
+All of the code between the curly braces will be executed every time the function is called.